 Analytics 3 has been a marketer’s best friend for over ten years, but Google recently announced that it will sunset Universal Analytics (UA) on 1st July 2023, or 1st October 2023 for 360 accounts.
 This means that these accounts will cease to collect new hits following these dates.
 But why has Google chosen to make the move to Analytics 4?

 Google’s move to Analytics 4 is designed to help businesses succeed by evolving the measurement standards, so many different kinds of data can be measured.
 It will enable businesses to keep up with the changing ecosystem through:

-We believe that getting Google Analytics 4 implemented before 1st July 2022 to ensure that a full year of data is collected prior to the full migration.
-In doing so, you will be able to experiment with the platform and gain a better understanding of the data architecture.
+We recommend getting Google Analytics 4 implemented a full year ahead (July 2022) to ensure year on year data is collected prior to the full migration in July 2023.
+In doing so, you will also be able to experiment with the platform and gain a better understanding of the data architecture.

-Here’s our simple guide to setting up Google Analytics 4 – let’s take a look.
+Here’s our guide to help setting up Google Analytics 4 – let’s take a look.

 The first stage of implementation requires you to create your Google Analytics 4 property.
 You will find that Universal Analytics differs from Google Analytics 4 in this step – GA4 does not use ‘views’, as everything is at the property level.

 To create your account, simply click “Create Property” in the admin section of Google Analytics.

 Once you have done this, you will then be prompted to provide some information, such as the name of your property.
 Submit the name and your new property will be created.

 Now you’ve created your account, you also need to create a data stream, which determines how you send data into your Google Analytics 4 instance.
 Unlike Universal Analytics, you can now have multiple, separate measurement IDs sending data into one account.

 You will notice that there are tabs for iOS, Android and Web – this will allow you to collect data from multiple sources and websites with a limit of up to 50 data streams or 30 app data streams.